ojwg/blog/_posts/2020-08-11-Particles-only.markdown

 </video>

 ### Particle Motions to 10 Myr
 The motion of 300 randomly selected clusters in the disk  are followed for 10 Myr.
-At the limit of R \approx 2 kpc there appears to be a glitch calculating the velocities as the particles approach the domain boundaries.
+Where the orbits touch the rectangular edges of the domain (R $$\approx 2$$ kpc, $$\phi \in \{ 0, \pi/2, \pi, 3/2\pi \} $$) there is a glitch calculating the velocities.
+On further analysis, the calculated gravitational potential was not being added to the ghost cells along the border leading to massive ficticious forces perpendicular to the boundary.
 <video width="820" height="820" controls>
   <source src="../../../../assets/videos/2020/8/particles.mp4" type="video/mp4"/>
 </video>